We believe that bringing brands, content, celebrities and influencers together makes storytelling more meaningful and impactful.

-Brand exposure in a music video has the potential to far outreach what can be secured through a product placement in a movie or TV show, with the additional benefit of international impact.
-Music unites generations and seamlessly transcends language and cultural barriers unlike any other medium.
-Because of this, music can be used by brands to target consumers by age, sex, music taste and even psychographic detail.
-Music provides a constant beat to our daily lives, and brands who successfully harness this power open the door to becoming trendsetters, driving social conversation and reaping sales profits.
+Brand exposure in a music video has the potential to far outreach what can be secured through product placement in a movie or TV show, with the additional benefit of international impact.
+Music unites generations and seamlessly transcends language and cultural barriers, unlike any other medium.
+Because of this, music can be used by brands to target consumers by age, gender, music taste, and even psychographic detail.
+Music provides a constant beat to our daily lives, and brands who successfully harness this power open the door to becoming trendsetters, driving the social conversation, and reaping sales profits.

 Digital video consumption is on the rise, and it has become today’s mainstay of consumer exposure to music videos.
 Combined with the fact that the TV advertising space has become overly cluttered, music videos have become an extremely prevalent medium for product placement in recent years.

 Music videos offer one of the fastest turn-around times from script to screen in entertainment marketing.
 This is terrific for brands that are at the ready – and very difficult for brands who need more time to evaluate and consider.
 To ensure the ability to move quickly when that right fit comes resounding over the airwaves, brand managers should put a plan in place with these 9 steps to create a successful music video partnership.